haoyuanli93/Phasing/README.md

 if anyone claim the copyright of any part of this repo.

 ## Introduction
-This repo, as is depicted in the above section, is an implementation of the HIO algorithm with the shrinkwrap function.
-Why another repo on this?
+This repo is an implementation of the HIO algorithm with the shrinkwrap function.

-First, I am a PhD student and I have some ideas to try with this algorithm.
-The existing implementations are not very convenient for this purpose.

-Second, I'd like to have a package working with gpu and is convenient to use inside the jupyter notebook.
+I'd like to have a package working with gpu and is convenient to use inside the jupyter notebook.
+So,

-So, here I have developed this repo.
+I build this repo.
 I have finished the first stage. i.e. It can do HIO with shrinkwrap on both cpu and gpu now.
 However, it's not published to pip yet.
 Therefore, if one would like to use this repo, one has to clone this